Call for Host Applications for 2020/2021 Learning Partnerships!!!!!

 The purpose of the Learning Partnerships is to place experienced librarians and information professionals within leading health or research organizations in order for both partners to gain a better understanding of how best information sciences can be effectively applied in each environment.
 The Fund believes that this experience will facilitate a bridging of cultures resulting in a more creative and effective application of information science in the health care arena.
 The Sewell Fund support covers salary and incidental expenses for these twelve-month Learning Partnership fellowships.

-It's our pleasure to announce the application period for health sciences organizations interested in receiving financial support to host a Sewell Fund Learning Partnership starting in 2020!
+It's our pleasure to announce the application period for health sciences organizations interested in receiving financial support to host a Sewell Fund Learning Partnership starting in 2021.
 The Sewell Fund Learning Partnership program has been designed to provide funding for a medical or health care librarian or information scientist to spend approximately a year in the environment of a host organization.
 Host organizations will present a learning environment, a series of activities, and access to organizational leaders which will allow the librarian or information scientist to more fully understand the nature of the organization's work, its decision-making processes, the clients served and the health care issues addressed.
 The selected applicants will participate in team settings designed to utilize the librarian's skills and knowledge in non-traditional ways.
 Immersion is the goal and expanded knowledge the anticipated result for both partners.
+Given the current COVID-19 restrictions, we are open to a partnership that takes place in a remote work environment.
 As they come to identify with the host clients in a work setting, librarians will broaden their perceptions and deepen their understanding of the clients' goals, thinking, knowledge base and methodology.
 Client hosts will receive assistance from a skilled librarian capable of helping in both non-traditional and traditional library activities.
 The host will also gain insight into information management techniques and librarian capabilities.
 The partnership will also inform the librarian partner about health sciences topics and current research methodology or practice protocols.
 Both partners will learn how their skills and knowledge can be more effectively integrated to increase the quality of research or health care.
 To apply for consideration as a Host Organization, applicants must meet the following criteria:

 Your organization must be involved in health sciences service delivery, research or product development and can be a nonprofit organization, a public agency, or a private sector company.